-Fight Racism By Calling Out The Microaggressions You See Every Day (Blog)
+The Subtle Ways So Many People Are Excluded From Daily Life (Blog)

 More from HuffPost Canada:

 By naming the act, we're validating that the microaggression and discrimination actually happened, this way the victim is not left wondering.
-This helps to validate the victim's experience, and more importantly. their feelings.
+This helps to validate the victim's experience, and more importantly, their feelings.
 It also helps ensure the victim feels supported, instead of isolated and alone.

 When we think about addressing racism and other forms of discrimination, we often think about holding a sign, walking in solidarity at a march or doing a sit-in at a peaceful protest.
 Though these are all important ways of affecting social change, it's always much easier to be a face in the crowd than to address discrimination, racism and microaggressions while we sit among our colleagues in a meeting, while we're out with our friends or around the dinner table with our family.